Safety and rules

 Drones are very popular.
 However, they are forbidden in Fulufjället, since there is a general prohibition for flying below 600m in the National Park.
-You can seek dispensation from the regulations at Länsstyrelsen in Dalarna.
+You can seek dispensation from the regulations at Länsstyrelsen in Dalarna, but that is mainly given for research purposes.
 Please contact naturum Fulufjället for more information +46 10 225 0349 naturum.fulufjallet(a)lansstyrelsen.se

 You are obliged to take your trash with you out of the National Park.
 When using our cabins, leave them nice and tidy.